 The exciting challenge for parade homes is the timeline that they’re working with.
 Typically, they need things pretty quickly, so often times we’re finding pieces that work together in the showroom, things they have access to immediately.

 I really enjoy the Parade of Home projects.
 In the most recent one I worked on, there was an indoor pool and a guest suite.
 There were a lot of layers to that project because we were working in such a large space.
 Everything from furniture to bedding to artwork.
 The typical client spaces things out in phases whereas this project is completed pretty much all at once.
 I worked for about a month straight on this project nearly every day.

 I often hear the phrase, “Design never sleeps.”
 What’s one way you stay up to date?

 I try to do a lot of personal investigation on my own time.
 I’m always on Pinterest and Houzz when I’m not at work.
 There are many industry magazines that we have on hand at Dwell to look through.
 I’m looking forward to visiting the showrooms at the furniture markets.
 There are enormous showcases from vendors all around the world.
 Dwell goes on buying trips to market four times a year.
-There are beautiful one of a kind finds there and it stimulates creativity.
+There is beautiful one-of-a-kind finds there and it stimulates creativity.
 If I’m only looking at what I do, I’m not growing.
-You constantly have to challenge yourself to work outside your comfort zone and expose yourself to new design, otherwise your design can get stale.
+You constantly have to challenge yourself to work outside your comfort zone and expose yourself to the new design, otherwise, your design can get stale.

 What’s one of your favorite parts about what you do?